NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Fortune Eater.md

 abilities_mid:
   - name: ""
   - name: "Luck Osmosis"
-    desc: "`pf2:r` (divine) **Trigger** A creature affected by the fortune eater's unluck aura has just rolled two d20s for a check and taken the lower result\n**Effect** The fortune-eater stores the higher of the two numbers rolled and uses that number in place of their next d20 roll; this is a fortune effect.
+    desc: "`pf2:r` (divine) **Trigger** A creature affected by the fortune eater's unluck aura has just rolled two d20s for a check and taken the lower result\n* * *\n\n**Effect** The fortune-eater stores the higher of the two numbers rolled and uses that number in place of their next d20 roll; this is a fortune effect.
 They can have only one number stored at a time."

   - name: "[[Creature Family Ability Glossary/(Ghost) Rejuvenation|Rejuvenation]]"
-    desc: " (divine) Offering the fortune eater a chance to be instrumental in completing a heroic deed releases their component spirits to move on to the afterlife.\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
+    desc: " (divine) Offering the fortune eater a chance to be instrumental in completing a heroic deed releases their component spirits to move on to the afterlife.\n* * *\n\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
 A ghost can be permanently destroyed only if someone determines the reason for its existence and sets right whatever prevents the spirit from resting."

   - name: "Unluck Aura"
     desc: " (aura,divine,mental,misfortune) 20 feet.
 A creature entering the area must attempt a DC 23 Will check save, rolling the save twice and using the worse result.
 On a successful save, the creature is temporarily immune to fortune eater unluck auras for 24 hours.
-On a failure, the creature must roll twice and use the worse result on all checks as long as it is within the aura.\n[[Bestiary Effects/Effect_ Unluck Aura|Effect: Unluck Aura]]"
+On a failure, the creature must roll twice and use the worse result on all checks as long as it is within the aura.\n\n[[Bestiary Effects/Effect_ Unluck Aura|Effect: Unluck Aura]]"

 attacks:
   - name: ""